 It's important to note that Celebrity Cruises operates in 2 distinct cruising markets, each offering vastly different experiences.

-These ships hold up to 3,800 passengers, which is still half the capacity of newer and bigger mega-ships being built by companies like Royal Caribbean, Carnival Cruise Line and MSC.
+These ships hold up to 3,800 passengers, which is still half the capacity of newer and bigger mega ships being built by companies like Royal Caribbean, Carnival Cruise Line and MSC Cruises.
 Smaller ships allow the cruise line to offer more attentive service and feature itineraries to more unique and exotic locations.

 In a completely different market, Celebrity Cruises also offers expedition voyages on extremely small vessels to the Galapagos Islands.
-We are talking about tiny in a sense that these ships have a capacity of only 100 passengers on these ships.
+We are talking about tiny in a sense that these ships have a capacity of only 100, 48, and 16 passengers on these ships.

 Even with its smaller fleet, Celebrity Cruises has a little something to cater to everyone.
-Its newest ships from the Edge class feature the most onboard amenities and activities while its older Millennium ships offer a more intimate, classic cruising experience.
+Their newest ships from the Edge class feature the most onboard amenities and activities, while its older Millennium ships offer a more intimate, classic cruising experience.

 Before booking a reservation with Celebrity Cruises, you will want to research the class that best fits your travel style and budget.
 In this article, we will explain what makes each Celebrity class unique and what you can expect when sailing on a cruise ship within each class.